sophongo/sophdoc/docs/en/admin/k8s/create-k8s.md

         ![confirm](../images/k8s12.png)

-8. You will automatically return to the Helm application list.
+8. You will automatically return to the Helm App list.
 Wait for the status of `metax-gpu-extensions` to change to **Deployed**.

     ![deployed](../images/k8s13.png)